-Of course, that isn’t the only indicator that your dynamic may be leading you towards burnout, but if you’re waiting for your partner’s business trip to another continent more than s/he is, something’s probably up.
+Of course, that isn’t the only indicator that your dynamic may be leading you toward burnout, but if you’re waiting for your partner’s business trip to another continent more than s/he is, something’s probably up.

 What Is Emotional Exhaustion & What Causes Emotionally Exhausting Relationships?

 An emotionally exhausting relationship can be the leading cause of emotional exhaustion in a person.
-When you’re with someone who sucks the life out of you, it’s bound to affect your mental as well as physical state.
+When you’re with someone who sucks the life out of you, it’s bound to affect your mental as well as physical well-being.
 Shambhavi lists out the following reasons behind an emotionally draining relationship:

 2. Gaslighting or a toxic scenario

 If a healthy dynamic feels like a nice massage on your tired muscles, a toxic relationship feels like hard pressure on a bruise.
 Shambhavi tells us how experiencing gaslighting may be the reason behind an emotionally exhausting relationship.
-“When a person has some narcissistic traits, gaslighting will end up causing a lot of mental harm to you.”
+“When a person has some narcissistic traits, gaslighting will end up causing a lot of mental harm to you.

 Related Reading: Are You A Toxic Couple?
 Take This Test To Find Out